Willa Brown: Aviation career

-Postwar Career
+Postwar career

+The Coffey School closed in 1945 after World War II ended.
+Brown remained active in aviation advocacy and flight education: she was a long-term active member of the National Airmen's Association, the Illinois wing of the Civil Air Patrol, Aircraft Owners and Pilot's Association, Women Flyers of America, the National Aviation Training Association, the International Women's Air and Space Museum, the OX-5 Pioneer Aviation Club, and the Tuskegee Airman's Association.

 In 1946, Brown ran in the Republican Party primary elections for Illinois's 1st congressional district, becoming the first African American woman to run in a congressional primary election.
 Her campaign focused on improving the opportunities for African Americans, including creating an airport owned and used by African Americans.
 She was defeated by William E. King.
-She ran for the same Congressional seat in the 1950 Republican primary election, and was defeated by Archibald Carey Jr.
+She ran unsuccessfully to be a Chicago alderman in 1947, and again for the same congressional seat in 1948.
+She ran for Congress a third time in the 1950 Republican primary election, and was defeated by Archibald Carey Jr.

 Brown returned to teaching in high schools from 1962 until her retirement in 1971.
 She taught business and aeronautics.
 She served on the Women's Advisory Committee of the Federal Aviation Administration from 1972 to 1975.
 She was the first black woman to serve on that committee.

 Personal life

 Brown was married three times.
 Her first marriage was to Wilbur J. Hardaway, an African American firefighter.
 They met while Brown was teaching in Gary, Indiana, married in 1929, and divorced in 1931.